danikaze/recipes/git.md

 git config --global core.editor "nano"
 ```

+To set VS Code as your git editor, [follow this steps](https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor).

 ## <a name="aliases"></a>List of common aliases

 Displayed here as commands to configure your git client: